The poster appeared at TPDP 2024. Graham gave the conference talk @ PODS.

 Bug Report: 2026-04-22

-The sketch of the non-privacy argument is that a single $\gamma \samples \text{Laplace(1/$\epsilon$)}$ is used across every node in the tree.
-But differential privacy mandates that every 1-sensitive query release uses a fresh sample Laplace distribution with appropriate variance.
-As we re-use $\gamma$, the adversary has more information about $\gamma$ then differential privacy allows.
+The sketch of the non-privacy argument is that previously, a single $\gamma \samples \text{Laplace(1/$\epsilon$)}$, is used across every node in the tree (for the SVT argument) This is fine if there was only 1 leaf to root path only (as in the case of SVT).
+But as there are several leaf to root paths, and we have no idea where the privacy adversary puts $x'$, every 1-sensitive query release should use a fresh sample Laplace distribution with appropriate variance.
+As we re-use $\gamma$, the adversary has more information about $\gamma$ inferred from releases about non-critical leaf to root paths.

 Abstract